 The Service Fulfillment Web Service enables an external system to create new business interactions and change existing business interactions in UIM.
 Similarly, this web service enables an external system to create new engineering work orders and change existing engineering work orders.
 The Service Fulfillment Web Service also enables you to create multiple pending configurations for a service.
-See "About Unified Inventory Management" in UIM Concepts for more information.
+See UIM Concepts for more information.